About SketchList 3D – furniture design software.

 One area I spent a long time on was shaping.
 Other software I’ve tried does not typically limit shaping to the surface side only and allows it to also be done on the edges.
 SketchList 3D says this is not possible.
 I wondered why?

-Shaping only the two surfaces is a limitation and relates to how I viewed a board when I created SketchList – mostly concerned about joinery back then.
-The question is do I make all ‘surfaces’ able to be shaped OR do I provide functions to help users more easily accomplish the shapes without the work.
-This depends a bit on programming difficulty and use input when I get to it.
-I suspect this will be addressed in V3 next year.
-Maybe sooner depending on user demand.
+Shaping only the two surfaces is a limitation and relates to how we viewed a board when we created SketchList – mostly concerned about joinery back then.
+The question is do we make all ‘surfaces’ able to be shaped OR do we provide functions to help users more easily accomplish the shapes without the work.

 What about a library of hardware – or doors or drawers for that matter?